List of contents:

 How the Pay Per View Looks

-When the video is not purchased yet, it will show just the splash image, just as a regular video would, but below it, there will be a caption saying "The above is just a short preview of the full video".
-There will also be a button with the price and the text "WATCH FULL VIDEO" for Renting and "BUY VIDEO " for downloading.
+When the video is not purchased yet, it will show just the splash image, just as a regular video would, but below it, there will be a caption saying “The above is just a short preview of the full video”.
+There will also be a button with the price and the text “WATCH FULL VIDEO” for a timed rental and “BUY VIDEO ” for watching without time constraints.

 After the user clicks on the play button, the preview video will launch.
 When paused, another buy button will appear in the upper part of the video box.